 - Making cutting layout diagrams for pattern instructions

 - Making a simplified pattern piece legend

-I’m working on these with the goal to be done with all the ones in the top list (besides “future ideas”) by May 15, 2019.
+I've paused work on these tutorials until I write a sketch plugin that makes working with inches/cm (vs pixels) possible.
+Planning to pick it back up in Fall 2019.
 Please let me know if you’re following along or trying any of this out.
 I’d really like to hear your thoughts and what you find useful.
 My contact info.